 Georgia Tech has more than a half century of experience educating for city planning, economic development, and international affairs, and are a national leader in study abroad programs.

 Geographic Information Science (GIS) is an emerging field of study centered on the acquisition, management, analysis, and dissemination of spatially-referenced information on, above, and below the surface of the earth.
 The MS-GIST degree program gives students the skillset necessary to enter the workforce after a year of coursework and a final capstone project.

 Students may participate in dual-degree programs by combining the MCRP degree with the Master of Science in Geographic Information Science and Technology, the Master of Architecture, the Master of Science in Civil Engineering, the Master of Science in Public Policy, or the Juris Doctor degree.

 Our international partnerships allow students to obtain an additional master’s degree from Tongji University in Shanghai, China.

-The School of City & Regional Planning offers certificates in Geographic Information Systems, Sustainable Energy and Environmental Management, and Heritage Preservation.
+The School of City & Regional Planning offers certificates in Geographic Information Systems, Global Development, Sustainable Energy and Environmental Management, and Heritage Preservation.